-Article 2: Registered Agent
+Step 2: Appoint a Texas Registered Agent

 – Manager-Managed LLCs are hired by the members to run the LLC, similar to a CEO of a corporation.
-This is generally used when there are passive members in the LLC and the members do not actively manage or operate in the affairs of the business.
+This is generally used when there are passive members in the LLC, and the members do not actively manage or operate in the affairs of the business.

-– Member-Managed LLCs have an active involvement in the management and have authority to act on behalf of the LLC.
+– Member-Managed LLCs have an active involvement in the management and have the authority to act on behalf of the LLC.

 Most LLCs are member-managed.

 Purpose – This article asks for some basic information about what the business does.
 Sticking with the standard language, “The purpose for which the company is formed is for the transaction of any and all lawful purposes for which a limited liability company may be organized under the Texas Business Organizations Code.” keeps the business purpose open-ended and allows an LLC to operate in any type of business as long as it is legal.